bennettmcelwee/Search-Meter/readme.txt

 = View Statistics =

 To see your search statistics, Log in to WordPress Admin.
 On your dashboard you will see a Search Meter widget listing search statistics from the last seven days.
 For more details, go to the Dashboard menu on the left and click Search Meter.
 You'll see the most popular searches in the last day, week and month.
 Click "Last 100 Searches" or "Last 500 Searches" to see lists of all recent searches.
+You can download the statistics as a file that you can open in Excel or a similar program.

 = Manage Statistics =